-- G. Law enforcement agency sworn force information-not applicable under CPD - H. Civilian staffing-not applicable under CPD - I. U.S. Department of Justice and other federal funding
+Law enforcement agency sworn force information - Not applicable under the CRI-TA program

+Civilian staffing - Not applicable under the CRI-TA program

+U.S. Department of Justice and other federal funding

-Applicants are required to disclose whether they have pending applications for federally funded assistance or active federal awards that support the same or similar activities or services for which grant funding is being requested under this application.
+Applicants are required to disclose whether they have pending applications for federally funded assistance or active federal awards that support the same or similar activities or services for which award funding is being requested under this application.

-Be advised that COPS Office grant funding may not be used for the same item or service funded through another funding source.
+Be advised that COPS Office award funding may not be used for the same item or service funded through another funding source.
 However, leveraging multiple funding sources in a complementary manner to implement comprehensive programs or projects is encouraged and is not seen as inappropriate.
-To aid the COPS Office in the prevention of awarding potentially duplicative funding, please indicate whether your agency has a pending application and/or an active grant with any other federal funding source (e.g., direct federal funding or indirect federal funding through state subawarded federal funds) that supports the same or similar activities or services as being proposed in this COPS Office application.
+To aid the COPS Office in the prevention of awarding potentially duplicative funding, please indicate whether your agency has a pending application and/or an active award with any other federal funding source (e.g., direct federal funding or indirect federal funding through state subawarded federal funds) that supports the same or similar activities or services as being proposed in this COPS Office application.
 Check all that apply using the check boxes provided in the application.